daveyb/gcp-qwiklab/README.md

+# GCP Qwiklabs Terraform
+_NOTE_ this is very much a WIP, done as I was going through the labs.
+Hardcoded values, bad practices, poor formatting... it's all here.
+Use at your own risk!

 ## Getting Started
 1. `brew cask install google-cloud-sdk`
 1. Log into GCP portal, navigate to IAM, and create a new key for the `ql-api` service account (you won't have access to grant service account permissions using the qwiklabs-provided login)